 - Self-assessment CME for Maintenance of Certification available for the general, poster, and specialty sessions

 - Trauma Surgery

 - Minimally Invasive & General Surgery

 - Metabolic & Bariatric Surgery

-Save the dates Friday, January 25 through Sunday, January 27, 2019.
-Click here for online meeting registration and hotel information.
-The early bird discounted conference registration and room rate deadline is December 14th.
+Save the dates Friday, January 10 through Sunday, January 12, 2020.
+Click here for meeting and hotel information.
+The early bird discounted conference registration and room rate deadline is December 9th.
 However, the Four Seasons room block always sells out, so we strongly encourage you to make your reservations early.

 We hope you will join us at the 2020 SCCACS Annual Scientific Meeting to learn, network, and relax in a stunning resort among colleagues and friends.